duncannevin/scala-play-vue-seed/README.md

 [![MIT License][license-badge]][LICENSE]

-# Scala Play React Seed
+# Scala Play Vue Seed

 > scala-play-vue-seed project illustrates how Play Framework can be used to develop backend/services along with [Vue](https://vuejs.org/) to develop the front-end/ui.